kisom/crypto_intro/pycrypto.md

 0. *confidentiality*: ensuring that only the intended recipients receive the plaintext of the message.
 0. *data integrity*: the plaintext message arrives unaltered.
 0. *entity authentication*: the identity of the sender is verified.
+An entity may be a person or a machine.
 0. *message authentication*: the message is verified as having been unaltered.